Foot & Ankle Conditions

 Common Foot and Ankle Conditions

 As a result of high blood sugar (known as hyperglycemia), many diabetic patients have cell and nerve damage.
-This can cause a loss of feeling in the extremities, leaving diabetics at a higher risk for foot injuries, calluses and cuts which if left untreated can lead to infections further complications.
+This can cause a loss of feeling in the extremities, leaving diabetics at a higher risk for foot injuries, calluses, and cuts, which, if left untreated, can lead to infections and further complications.
 A diabetic foot and ankle specialist provides ulcer care, as well as limb salvage options.